 "eventide", 2014, jeff schultz. selected by Robin Rice Gallery as an Artwork Winner in Fine Art Photography in the Hamptons Art Hub's open call for "Art Inspired by Water"

-jeff schultz photography donates photography and video services to the Ecological Culture Initiative, a Hampton Bays, NY based non-profit group devoted to fostering a resilient, ecology-based coastal community through sustainable food production, wellness, and environmental stewardship.
-Alarmed by the amount of plastic pollution on our beaches, food chain, water, and even air, Jeff advocates for a return to an ethical and sustainable practice of living.
+Jeff Schultz donates photography and video services to the Ecological Culture Initiative, a Hampton Bays, NY based non-profit group devoted to fostering a resilient, ecology-based coastal community through sustainable food production, wellness, and environmental stewardship.
+Alarmed by the amount of plastic pollution on our beaches, food chain, water, and even air, Jeff advocates for a return to a responsible and sustainable practice of living.

 jeff schultz photography